From Narrative to Numbers: Launching a Theme-Based Model Portfolio

 - Five equities, equally weighted

-- CHF ~5,000 per position
+- Approximately CHF 5,000 per position

-- Buy-and-hold, no rebalancing
+- Buy-and-hold strategy, no rebalancing

 - Unhedged FX exposure, reflecting a typical Swiss private client experience